 STUDENT’S RIGHTS AND RESPONSIBILITIES

-The Fairfax County School Board has defined the rights and responsibilities of school students in the Students’ Rights and Responsibilities Regulation.
+The Fairfax County School Board has defined the rights and responsibilities of school students in the Student Rights and Responsibilities Regulation.
 This regulation is used as a guide when standards of conduct are established for Fairfax Villa students.
-Students will receive a copy of student rights and responsibilities booklet in the beginning of the school year.
-Please sign page 3 of the booklet and return to school no later than September 28, 2018 to acknowledge that you have received a copy of SR & R booklet.
-Copies of the regulation are also available online.
-This document is reviewed yearly with all students.
-So reading it and discussing it with your child would be helpful.
+Students will receive a copy of the Student Rights and Responsibilities booklet in the beginning of the school year.
+This is available in multiple languages.
+Please sign page 1 of the booklet and return to school no later than September 24, 2021 to acknowledge that you have received a copy of the SR & R booklet.
+Copies of the booklet are also available online at https://www.fcps.edu/about-fcps/policies-regulations-and-notices/student-rights-and-responsibilities/video-and-resources

 New students may be registered in the main office.
 The parent must complete a registration form and present the following documents: birth certificate, verification of residency, record of immunization, and report of physical examination.
 Transfer Information including IEPs or progress reports from the previous school, if available, should also be presented.

 When a child is to be withdrawn from school, please notify the school in advance so that necessary reports and transfer slips can be prepared.

 If age five on or before September 30th of the current year, students must either attend kindergarten or notify the School Board of intent not to attend.
 A child who does not reach his/her fifth birthday by September 30th of that school year is ineligible by Virginia law to enroll in public kindergarten.